-The decrease of \$1,979,000 (21.6%) in Other assets and Restricted other assets, net of allowance for losses from 2015 to 2016 was primarily due to a decrease in foreclosed properties of \$1,625,000 and an increase of \$332,000 for loss provisions on land owned.
+The increase of \$307,000 (5.6%) in Other assets and Restricted other assets, net of allowance for losses from 2019 to 2020 was primarily due to a \$448,000 increase in foreclosed properties, a \$94,000 increase in prepaid expenses and a decrease of \$236,000 due from Federal program reimbursements.

-The increase of \$1,438,000 (18.6%) in Other assets and Restricted other assets, net of allowance for losses from 2014 to 2015 was primarily due to an increase in foreclosed properties of \$1,023,000 and a \$687,000 increase in land owned.
+The increase of \$246,000 (4.7%) in Other assets and Restricted other assets, net of allowance for losses from 2018 to 2019 was primarily due to a \$510,000 increase in foreclosed properties, an increase of \$443,000 due from Federal program reimbursements and a \$687,000 decrease in land owned.

-Deferred outflows of resources related to pension and Deferred inflows of resources related to pension See Note A - Accounting methods
+Deferred outflows of resources related to pension and OPEB and Deferred inflows of resources related to pension and OPEB See Note A - Accounting methods

-Deferred outflows and inflows of resources are directly related to the activity described in Note F to the financial statements in accounting for the changes in the Fund's proportionate share of the West Virginia Public Employees Retirement System's net pension liability.
+Deferred outflows and inflows of resources are directly related to the activity described in Note $F - \underline{Retirement\ Plan}$ to the financial statements in accounting for the changes in the Fund's proportionate share of the West Virginia Public Employees Retirement System's net pension liability and in Note $H - \underline{Other\ Postemployment\ Benefits}$ to the financial statements in accounting for the changes in the Fund's net OPEB liability.